kristicornett/Survive/README.md

 4. Seeing whether or not trades have already been accepted with an icon or some other means.

-### This app uses react, tailwindcss, Google Maps, and the National Parks Services
+### This app uses react, tailwindcss, Google Maps, and the National Parks Services.
+JSON server using localhost:8088